mattduffield/mango/README.md

 ## Usage
 Features:
 * Forms --> Use WTForms for managing screen definition
-* Views --> Difine your endpoints using views.
+* Views --> Define your endpoints using views.
+* Models --> Define your models and model fields.

 #### Demo of some of the features:
 ```python